Cash Burn Rate is one of the core financial metrics you have to keep in mind, all the time.

 The answer is simple, but not necessarily easy to get.

-However, if you are not familiar with finance or Excel spreadsheets, the task might be more challenging.
+However, if you are not familiar with finance or Excel models, the task might be challenging.

 No matter how you’ll do that, to answer this post’s question you need to know: